OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 #### sign blinds

-The issuer uses the secret minting key for the desired operation to sign the blind, creating the **blind signatures**.
+The issuer uses the secret minting key for the desired operation to sign the [Blind](#blind), creating [Blind Signatures](#blind-signature).

 #### ResponseMint

-This message contains the **blind signatures** for the blinds.
+[ResponseMint](#responsemint-message) contains the [Blind Signatures](#blind-signature) for the [Blinds](#blind).

 #### unblind

-The client will unblind the signature using the before stored secret blinding factor.
-This gives the client the signature for the serial number, and both together give the **coin**.
+The client will unblind the [Blind Signature](#blind-signature) using the before stored secret blinding factor.
+This gives the client the signature for the serial number, and both together give the [Coin](#coin).

 #### CoinStack

-When sending coins multiple coins can be combined into a **CoinStack**.
+When sending coins multiple coins can be combined into a [CoinStack](#coinstack-message).
 This CoinStack can also have a "subject", maybe containing an order reference - the reason the CoinStack is handed over in the first place.

 The transfer of the CoinStack is out of scope of the OpenCoin protocol.
 We imagine multiple ways: using a messenger like Signal, using email or using the Browser.
 A CoinStack can also be encoded using a QR code, and maybe printed out and sent using normal postal mail.

 Anyhow, the point of this step is that Alice transfers a CoinStack to Bob.
 And because she is a fair user, she will delete all coins that were contained in the CoinStack on her side.

-#### tokenize sum
+#### tokenize

+[Coins](#coin) that are received need to be swapped for new ones, in order to protect the receiver against double spending.
+Bob needs to decide which new coins he wants to have, and tokenize amount in the right way to have a good selection of future coin sizes. [^tokenize]

 #### prepare blinds

+Knowing the right coin selection from the step before Bob prepares [Blinds](#blind) the same way Alice has done with hers, creating [Payloads](#payload) (containing serials), and storing the blinding secrets under a reference.

 #### RequestRenew

+The renewal process is effectively the same as in minting new coins, but it is paid for in opencoins, instead of making a payment in the background using accounts.
+Hence, the [RequestRenew](#requestrenew-message) message needs to contain [Coins](#coin) that have a value that matches the sum of value of the [Blinds](#blind).
+The message also contains a transaction_reference in case a delay happens.

 #### ResponseDelay

+This step is optional.

+If something takes a while at the issuer when signing the blinds, either while handling a [RequestMint](#requestmint-message) or [RequestRenew](#requestrenew-message) a [ResponseDelay](#responsedelay-message) can be sent back to indicate that the client should try again sometime later.
+This allows the network connection be closed in the meantime.
+Hopefully operations resume in a short time.

+Delays should be avoided on the issuer side.

 #### RequestResume

+Bob will try a suitable amount of time later on to resume the transaction (the renewal in this case).
+The [RequestResume](#requestresume-message) message will send over the transaction reference, and the issuer will hopefully respond with a [ResponseMint ](#responsemint-message) message, or with another [ResponseDelay](#responsedelay-message).

 #### validate coins

+Bob validates the [Coins](#coin), just as Alice did.

 #### RequestRedeem

+Bob might want to swap some or all of the [Coins](#coin) he holds for real-world currency at the issuer.
+He sends in the coins in a [RequestRedeem](#requestredeem-message) message.
+This effectively takes the coins out of circulation, and the issuer will make a payment to Bob's account.
+This requires the client to be authenticated for this step, which again is outside the OpenCoin protocol.

 #### ResponseRedeem

+The issuer confirms that everything went ok using the [ResponseRedeem](#responseredeem-message) message.

 # Details